null-void-Q/real-time-violence-detection/README.md

 ## Running the Code
 > [!WARNING]
-> Tested on NVIDIA GPUs with CUDA support,CPU performance is not fully optimized or thoroughly tested.
+> Tested on NVIDIA GPUs with CUDA support, CPU performance is not fully optimized or thoroughly tested.

 > [!NOTE]
 > The browser will block access to the webcam unless the project is accessed via localhost or 127.0.0.1.